eridem/patata/README.md

   setting    Get or set a global settings on the ".patata.yml"

 Options:
   --ios, --pi          Used on "component".
 Add component only for iOS.                     [boolean] --android, --pa      Used on "component".
 Add component only for Android.                 [boolean] --common, --pc       Used on "component".
-Add component for all platforms.         [boolean] --on-done, -d    A path to a JavaScript file to execute when the test finish.  [string] --help, -h       Show this help                                                [boolean]
+Add component for all platforms.                [boolean] --on-done, -d        A path to a JavaScript file to execute when the test finish.         [string] --tags, -t           Used on "run".
+                       Run scenarios with those tags.
+                       Read "config.yml" using those tags (skip if --config-tags is used).  [string] --config-tags, --ct  Used on "run".
+                       Read "config.yml" using those tags.                                  [string]
 Examples:
-  patata init "My New QA Project"                                             Create a new project patata install                                                              Install all dependencies needed for QA project patata component "Login Button" "content-description" "login_button" --ios  Create a new component for iOS patata feature "My Nice Feature"                                            Scaffolding: create the structure needed for a new feature patata setting HockeyApp.Token "123456"                                     Set the HockeyApp token key to fetch apps patata run ./myapp.apk --tags "@ci"                                         Run test on Android with a APK file and tags
+  patata init "My New QA Project"                                             Create a new project patata install                                                              Install all dependencies needed for QA project patata component "Login Button" "content-description" "login_button" --ios  Create a new component for iOS patata feature "My Nice Feature"                                            Scaffolding: create the structure needed for a new feature patata setting HockeyApp.Token "123456"                                     Set the HockeyApp token key to fetch apps patata run ./myapp.apk --tags "@ci" --config-tags "@beta"                   Run test on Android with a APK file and tags
 ```

 # File system structure